AI-Verified Economic Analytics Pipeline

 git clone https://github.com/ShameekConyers/sql_python_dashboard.git cd sql_python_dashboard python3 -m venv .venv .venv/bin/pip install -r requirements-dev.txt .venv/bin/streamlit run dashboard/app.py

 No API key needed.
-The seed database ships with all 10 FRED series, 1,547 HN stories, 8 topics, recession predictions, and 21 verified AI insights.
+The seed database ships with all 10 FRED series, 1,547 HN stories, 8 NMF topics, recession predictions, and 21 verified AI insights.